eclipse-tractusx/vas-country-risk-backend/readme.md

 ### How to run

 To run the project locally, it must be changed which profile will be used, in this case the profile will be the local.
-For that, change run the project with the following Environment variable: spring.profiles.active=local
+For that, run the project with the following Environment variable: spring.profiles.active=local

-The project can be run with the following command: `mvn clean compile`
+The project can be run locally with the following command: `mvn clean spring-boot:run -Dspring.profiles.active=local`

+### Database Connection Configuration

+The project is mainly configured to use liquibase as a Database.
+When you run the project, this database will create multiple test data for usage and the data will persist when the project is closed.
+You can delete all the data and re-create the database by simply doing the following command `mvn clean install` and run the program again with the earlier presented command `mvn clean spring-boot:run -Dspring.profiles.active=local`.
+To access the UI for the database, use the following URL: http://localhost:8080/h2-console/login.jsp

+Also, it is possible to use Postgres as a Database.
+To do this, the postgres configuration in the application-local.yml needs to be uncommented, and the username, URL and password should be changed according the installed postgres DB.
+Also, the liquibase configuration in the same yml should be commented.

 ## Project Structure